nose-devs/nose/doc/writing_tests.rst

 yielded test.

 For generator methods, the setUp and tearDown methods of the class (if any) will be run before and after each generated test case.
+The setUp and tearDown methods *do not* run before the generator method itself, as this would cause setUp to run twice before the first test without an intervening tearDown.

 Please note that method generators *are not* supported in `unittest.TestCase` subclasses.